 I made this recipe in a Blendtec blender with a 16 ounce blender jar.
 (This is not a sponsored post.)
 If your blender jar is bigger, double the recipe.

 To start your mayo, measure out the oil, salt, vinegar, mustard, and aquafaba.
-Let this run amount a minute on a low speed.
+Let this run about a minute on low speed.

 Now, open the stopper, press the low speed cycle, and add the oil in a slow steady stream.
 The steadiness is more important than the speed, but aim for a slower speed, rather than faster.
 It takes me about 45 seconds to add in about one-quarter cup of oil.